 At the center is brash aviation officer candidate Zack Mayo (Richard Gere), a young man who enlists in the all-volunteer U.S. armed forces — a system only nine years old at the time.
 Mayo has the physical and mental chops, but his hustler instincts get the better of him: he’s caught selling polished shoes and buckles to other candidates during inspection.
 It’s just the first crack in his armor of ego.

-Enter Gunnery Sergeant Emil Foley (Louis Gossett Jr., in his Oscar‑winning role), the hardest man on the base — a drill instructor who locks onto Zack Mayo and refuses to let him skate by on ego.
+Enter Sergeant Foley (Louis Gossett Jr., in an Oscar‑winning role), the hardest man on the base — a drill instructor who locks onto “Mayonnaise” (Foley’s nickname for Zack) and refuses to let him skate by on ego.
 Foley’s mandate is blunt and uncompromising: break Mayo down, teach him esprit de corps, and rebuild him into someone worthy of the uniform.

-The film became Paramount’s biggest hit of 1982.
-Produced for $6 million, it earned $190 million at the box office — roughly $524 million in 2022 dollars.
-Audiences responded to its classic architecture: a diverse, believable ensemble; high‑stakes training sequences; friendships forged under pressure; and a tender romance between Mayo and Paula (Debra Winger), a factory worker and townie with a quiet resilience.
+An Officer and a Gentleman became Paramount’s biggest hit that year.
+It earned $190 million at the box office, over 30 times its $6 million production costs.
+Audiences responded to its classic architecture: a diverse, believable ensemble; high‑stakes group and individual training sequences; friendships forged under pressure; and a tender romance between Mayo and Paula (Debra Winger), a factory worker and townie with a quiet resilience.

 And then there’s the ending — triumphant, cathartic, and instantly iconic.